vswarte/sd-bdt-extract/README.md

 up whatsoever.

 ## The UXM bug
-It seems that the community-standard UXM implementation uses the padded file size for the carving and doesn't strip zeroes.
-This means that anything teaching these files will need some crazy hack to accommodate for extra padding (which is what pissed me off).
+It think that the community-standard UXM implementation uses the padded file size for the carving and doesn't strip zeroes.
+This means that anything reading these files will need some crazy hack to accommodate for extra padding (which is what pissed me off).